HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **if statement** mechanism that makes it possible to choose if a certain block of code shall be run or not, depending on a run time condition.
 L
 -
+**lambda expression** A lambda is a programming technique that is related to anonymous functions.
+A lambda implicitly defines a function object class and constructs a function object of that class type.
 **library type** Type defined by the C++ Standard Library.
 M
 -